rahulvikram/portfolio/README.md

 ## UI/UX Stuff to do
+- possibly use a different more aesthetic background for the website
 - Add text animations in places
 - Add a custom cursor
 - Make scrolling and cursor movement smooth